 Your domain name will be at the heart of your online brand.
 Take your time and think carefully before registering.
 Is your domain easy to remember?
 Does it reflect your brand's image?
 Will correct spelling be an issue?
 Make sure your domain is easy to remember and spell!

 Another consideration is a domain privacy service.
-This service will replace details such as your email address and phone number in the online WHOIS database that includes information about domain registration.
+This service will replace details such as your email address and phone number in the online WHOIS database that includes information about who owns the domain.
 This helps to minimize spam and exposure to telemarketers while allowing you to choose what information you want to make public online.

 Cost: Varies greatly, depending on registrar, domain name and extension, and available promotions.
 It’s not unusual to see domain specials starting at 99 cents per year.
 In contrast, a premium domain can cost thousands (even millions).
 Domain privacy might be included in registration or as an add-on service starting at about $8 per year.